JoshuaKGoldberg/dot-com/src/content/blog/my-plans-for-2023/index.md

 I'll still act as a maintainer for the project this year, of course.
 I'll still triage issues and review & merge pull requests.
-But beyond onboarding it to my template-typescript-node-package I don't plan on working on major features or overhauls.
+But beyond onboarding it to my joshuakgoldberg-dot-com-next I don't plan on working on major features or overhauls.

 My end goal for the library is to make it reliably good enough that people use it as the first step in converting a project from JavaScript to TypeScript.